tremallob/github-slideshow/_posts/0000-01-02-tremallob.md

 ---

-This is the text to be edited
+This is my awesome slide

 Use the left arrow to go back!